"Where are you going today milady?" Olivia asks as she combs my hair softly.

 As Ophelia was about to reply he sprouts those words and she is left in silence as the three of them went to buy some medicine.

-“That was a good punch though” Ophelia was sitting down on a bench as the young boy, already treated was beside her, resting his body onto her.
+“That was a good punch though,” Ophelia was sitting down on a bench as the young boy, already treated was beside her, resting his body on her.
 Blake was sitting next to her, as he applied the ointment gently to her fist.
 A slight smile was placed on her lips and he chuckled, “So next time we meet, are you going to punch me again?”

 “Are you a masochist mister?” she laughs gently at his remark.

 “Hardly,” Blake stares at this woman, that kept on laughing at his silly words and he thought that she looked like a bright ray of sun.

 “Do I have something on my face?” she tilts her head confused and he hides his flustered expression.

 “I should go!” he felt his heart skip several quick beats and he hurriedly leaves as Ophelia just watched him disappear, confused and without understanding anything.